bareos/bareos/docs/manuals/en/new_main_reference/source/chapter03/webui.rst

 This chapter addresses the installation process of the |bareosWebui|.

-Since 15.2.0 |bareosWebui| is part of the Bareos project and available for a number of platforms.
+Since :index:`Version >= 15.2.0 <pair: bareos-15.2.0; bareos-webui>` |bareosWebui| is part of the Bareos project and available for a number of platforms.

 |image|